odinokov/tsp-feature-selector/README.md

 - [Top-scoring pairs for feature selection](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-375)
 - [Applications to cancer outcome prediction](https://academic.oup.com/bioinformatics/article/21/20/3896/203010)

+## Status: Work in Progress

+This implementation is under development and requires validation.

 ## Installation

 Clone the repository and install with Poetry: